paulparton/mapManager/readme.md

 		//Code to run after map has loaded...

 	});

+###Currenty supported optional arguments are:
+mapBarContainer - A container for the map controls.
+Providing the container automatically creates the control panel when the map is loaded. colorMap - An object to map a color for each map layer mapData - An object containing two arrays (layers and markers) that populates the map

 ##Map control panel
 add a map control panel by providing a barContainer when creating the map.